 Even before the Singapore Botanic Gardens was awarded the UNESCO World Heritage Site status, we had considered it to be the nicest public space in Singapore.
-Since then, the Gardens have been improved and expanded.
+Since the award, the SBG has become even better.
+It has been improved and expanded.
 More restaurants and places to eat have been added.
 To help our readers plan a day out at the park, here is our list of Botanic Gardens Restaurants.

 The Corner House is the grand dame of restaurants at the Botanic Gardens.
 It is located in a converted black and white colonial bungalow built in 1910.
 The interior is as beautiful as its exterior.
 It was awarded one star in the MICHELIN Guide Singapore 2016.

 It is quite appropriate that botanical elements are given an emphasis in this restaurant.
 Corner House describes their food as “Gastro-Botanica”, which is defined in their website as “the contemporary cuisine created by Chef Jason Tan that emphasizes refinement and quality, and gives equivalent weight on the plate to protein and botanical elements.”
 You can read about our visit to Corner House here.